Hey Kids (Start Here)

 You ruin everything, Newt snarls at his brain.

-SAY SOMETHING, his brain shouts at him, panicking.
+SAY SOMETHING, his brain shouts, panicking.

-This is why he doesn’t generally think before speaking.
+This is why he generally doesn’t think before speaking.
 It’s unworkable from a logistics perspective.

 “That was not a compliment,” Hermann says stiffly, in a way that means yeah it was definitely a weird compliment with zero insult undertones and intensely emotional overtones and, ergo, Newt is a jerk.